 Harry says: "This has been sent to me by Dougie Alford of Truthall near St Just, he found a copy of the words in a family Bible and was wondering if anyone knew the song and the tune.

-UPDATE: I've now fund the original text on a page 3 of the Cornishman Newspaper, dated May 30 1895 ('All Rights Reserved').
+UPDATE: I've now found the original text on page 3 of the Cornishman Newspaper, dated May 30 1895 ('All Rights Reserved').
 George Sellars Junior was organist and choirmaster at St John's in Penzance - and most likely also to have been the 'S' named as the writer of the music, on the sheet music for 'Tryphena Trenary'.
+This song was popular at Concerts a century ago, with words by Herbert Thomas and set to music by George Sellars of Penzance.
+Is the melody still known, and are there copies in some homes?

 The song of the Cornish Miner.